-Fi & Books was started in 2019 by Fi Woodhead (and her sister Becs) to make self-publishing easier and help aspiring authors bring their book ideas to life.
+Fi & Books was started in 2019 by Fi Woodhead to make self-publishing easier and help aspiring authors bring their book ideas to life.
 Led by Fi (a self-published author, tea-drinker, graphic designer and generally nice person) we can help you get that story out of your head and into a REAL book!

-After working together since 2013 to build their successful boutique marketing agency (Fi & Becs Design & Wording) Fi and Becs got the idea to start Fi & Books when they were chatting about Fi's experience publishing her own series of children's picture books (Once-Upon-A-Slime).
+Fi got the idea to start Fi & Books when she was chatting to her sister Becs (aka (Fi & Becs Design & Wording) about her experience publishing her own series of children's picture books (Once-Upon-A-Slime).
 The aim was to help people bring their story ideas to life... as gorgeous self-published picture books!

 After creating a website, building a portfolio of incredible illustrators and speaking to our favourite printing company (plus plenty of tea) Fi & Books was born.
 Our Become-An-Author Package starts at £1,100 and includes everything you need to turn your story into a book: manuscript editing, bespoke illustrations, publishing management and your first print run (yay!).
 You can even choose to start with 10 or 1000 books depending on how brave you feel!

 We understand that this is YOUR project and YOUR baby - we're just here to help you press GO on your self-publishing journey!

 Hello there... is this the part where I confess all my self-publishing secrets and reveal the highs and the lows of self-publishing?
 Nah... but I will try to explain how I managed to self-publish my children's books and why I set up the Fi & Books business!